voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-Boolean.
-If set to <tt>true</tt>, this module will configure the node to act as a client server, you can use the exported mount resources from configured servers.
+If set to `true`, this module will configure the node to act as a client server, you can use the exported mount resources from configured servers.

 Default value: `false`